Marak/ayyo-wars/ReadMe.md

 ### Behaviors

-Alien Wars utilizes a Behavior based system dependency injection pattern where every game object starts out as an empty `Thing` which can have `Behaviors` `attached to it.
+Alien Wars utilizes a Behavior based system dependency injection pattern where every game object starts out as an empty `Thing` which can have `Behaviors` attached to it.
 Think of it as a [functional composition](https://en.wikipedia.org/wiki/Function_composition_(computer_science)) approach for defining game objects and behaviors instead of [object inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)).

-Ships or other game objects are represented as collections of behaviors, each of which acts on the sprite on every update of the game loop.
-These behaviors control how the sprite will act.
+Ships or other game objects are represented as collections of behaviors, each of which acts on the game object every update of the game loop.
+These behaviors control how the game object will act.
 Complex behaviors can be created through seamlessly composing several smaller behaviors.

 Behaviors can also be attached and detatched dynamically during game play.
 It's even safe to re-apply the same behavior twice to the same game object.
-This is very useful for keeping game scaffolding code to a minmial and allowing for features like live game editing.
+All of this is very useful for keeping game scaffolding code to a minmial and allowing for features like live game editing.

-See current behaviors here: [https://github.com/Marak/alien-warz/tree/master/lib/behaviors](https://github.com/Marak/alien-warz/tree/master/lib/behaviors)
+See current game behaviors here: [https://github.com/Marak/alien-warz/tree/master/lib/behaviors/index.js](https://github.com/Marak/alien-warz/tree/master/lib/behaviors/index.js)

 ### Audio and Image Assets